JonathanWilbur/mueller-report/volume1.md

 candidate to make that proposal.
 Gordon said that he sought the change because he believed the proposed language was inconsistent with Trump's position on Ukraine.

-##### A. Ambassador Kislyak's Encounters With Senator Sessions And J.d.
+##### a.
+Ambassador Kislyak's Encounters With Senator Sessions And J.d.
 Gordon The Week Of The Rnc

 In July 2016, senator sessions and Gordon spoke at the Global partners in diplomacy event, a conference co-sponsored by the State department and the heritage foundation held in